dustinpfister/blog_posts/_posts/js-parseint.md

 ```

 ## 2 - Some things to look out for when using parseInt

+Now that I have covered the basics of the parseInt method maybe now it is called for to take a deeper look at some of the things to be aware of when using the parseInt method.

 ### 2.1 - parseInt converts to String first